 When making your first official hires, it’s better to go with clearly defined roles.
 That means taking stock of the tasks that you need a hand with and creating a position in support of those needs.
 Are you going to be working in the kitchen or working directly with your customers?

 The answer to this question will help you to determine what type of skill set you are looking for in your first food truck employee(s).
-Mind you, a little flexibility doesn’t hurt and helping employees spread their wings can help you nurture your food truck staff.
+Remember that a little flexibility doesn’t hurt.
+Help your employees spread their wings and can help them help you grow your food truck business.

 Food Truck Business Culture